TheMelodyBucket/Hackintosh-MacOS.Sonoma-MSI-Modern-14-b10mw/README.md

 ## Features (Not working)/ Issues
 Working on fixes for all issues.
 But don't keep high hopes.
-- Backlight may be delayed to hit on.
-Use an external monitor until a fix is released.
+- ~Backlight may be delayed to hit on.
+Use an external monitor until a fix is released.~ A fix has been released but still buggy.
 - Airdrop.
 - iMessages and Facetime (Working on a fix, do not try to log in as your apple ID could be flagged as a bot)
 - Fans (are working but working on higher demand applications may cause overheating as fans cannot exceed their speed more than around 1500rpm.
 Working on a fix)